 Balkan road trip

-This summer we did an unforgettable 2-week road trip through the Balkans.
+A few summers ago we did an unforgettable 2-week road trip through the Balkans.
 We left our home in Belgium to drive all the way to Montenegro and back again.
 We crossed no less than 6 countries and chose to discover 3 of them.

 Jan and I like to visit places that we have not explored yet.
 The choice for Slovenia, Bosnia and Herzegovina and Montenegro was quickly made.
 3 countries that intrigued us, within an achievable distance to explore in 2 weeks time starting from Belgium.